-Mom’s and Mary’s two worlds collided head on.
+Mom’s and Mary’s two worlds collided head-on.
 Mom’s fiancé was killed by the Japanese in the war, while she was rooming with Mary.
 Mary’s family had been incarcerated in the US because they were of Japanese heritage, despite being citizens.

-It would have been so easy to blame each other for circumstance neither woman could either influence or control, but they didn’t.
+It would have been so easy to blame each other for circumstances neither woman could either influence or control, but they didn’t.
 They loved each other as sisters and the protective shield that the dancers wove around Mary may well have spared her life.
 It certainly preserved her freedom.